Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Exercise 🐕

-Despite their exceptional physical abilities, Jindos don’t need too much exercise, a half-hour of brisk walks each day should suffice.
-They don’t even need a yard to run around in, so they make great dogs for apartment dwellers.
-Just don’t leave them alone for too long or you’ll start to see some destructive behaviors destroying your apartment!
+Despite their exceptional physical abilities, Jindos don’t need too much exercise, and a half-hour of brisk walks each day should suffice.
+They don’t need a yard to run around in, so they make great dogs for apartment dwellers.
+Just don’t leave them alone for too long, or they can become irritated and destroy your furniture or belongings!

 Training 🦮

-Brimming with intelligence and loyal to a fault, the Jindo is an easy breed to train.
-They want to please their owner and they’re smart enough to understand what is being asked of them.
-Just be sure to provide plenty of positive reinforcement and you’ll have your Jindo following obedience commands like a seasoned pro in no time.
+Brimming with intelligence and loyalty, the Jindo is an easy breed to train.
+They want to please their owner, and they’re smart enough to understand what is being asked of them.
+Just be sure to provide plenty of positive reinforcement, and you’ll have your Jindo following obedience commands like a seasoned pro in no time.

 jindo